nathaliabeatriz/nathaliabeatriz/README.md

   >> 💻 Systems Analysis and Development student <br>
   >> 🎓 I have a Computer Technical Course by IFTM <br>
-  >> 🎈 I really like to solve logical problems and participate of programming marathons <br>
+  >> 🎈 I really like solving logical problems and participating in programming marathons <br>
 </div>

 <br>